How to Break Into The Tech Industry With No Experience

 So, you've decided that the tech industry is where you want to be—and you're feeling a lot like that awkward preteen who still can't seem to find their locker.

 The process of breaking into tech isn't quite as unfamiliar as you might've convinced yourself.
-All of the traditional job search best practices—like tailoring your resume and practicing your answers to common interview questions—still apply.
+All of the traditional job search best practices—like tailoring your resume (we suggest using Teal's AI Resume Builder) and practicing your answers to common interview questions—still apply.

 But, if you're eager to get your foot in the door of the tech industry, there are a few more steps you can take to make a name for yourself and land a coveted job.